toji/webgpu-gltf-case-study/index.md

 ### Saving materials per-pipeline

-The first change we need to make to get to that new render loop is to change which data we're saving with the `pipelineGpuData`.
+The first change we need to make is to update which data we're saving with the `pipelineGpuData`.
 Currently we save both the `GPURenderPipeline` and an array of the `primitives` that use it.
-Now we should it so that each new `gpuPipeline` saves a map of gpuMaterials to an array of primitives that uses that material, like so:
+Now we can switch it so that each new `gpuPipeline` saves a `Map` instead.

 ```js
 function getPipelineForPrimitive(args) {